Desbeers/Make-Books/sample book/03 02 Pandoc Filters.md

 This filter must run before the Header Filter or else the headers are most probably changed to something unusable for this filter.

-Drop caps are not working in docx files because I don’t care too much about that format.

 ## Linebreaks filter

 The `horizontal rule` is misused to get some space between two paragraphs.
 For LaTeX, it will be replaced by a `\bigskip`.
-For ePub/html by a `<div.bigskip>` and for docx by something I copied/pasted and seems to work.
+For ePub/html by a `<div.bigskip>`.

 ## Chapter précis filter